adhocteam/ca-alert/README.md

 - [x] Consider open source software solutions at every layer of the stack

 #### Notes

+Modern, open source tools have been used throughout our development of the prototype.
+We have avoided using exotic tools that are difficult to deploy, favoring software and processes that we use every day on existing projects.
+Documentation on [running](https://github.com/adhocteam/ca-alert/blob/master/backend/README.md) the [apps](https://github.com/adhocteam/ca-alert/blob/master/web/README.md) locally has been provided and updated throughout the development process.

 ### Deploy in a flexible hosting environment
 - [x] Resources are provisioned on demand